Yes, you can sell a car with a lien — here’s how

 Pay your loan before selling to a private buyer

-If selling your car with a lien is too complex, consider paying off your car first.
-The lender will send you your title, and you can follow your state’s process for title transfers to the new owner.
+If selling your car with a lien is too complex, consider paying off your car first if you have the funds to do so.
+The lender will send you your car title after payoff, and you can follow your state’s process for title transfers to the new owner.
 Your buyer can make the purchase free and clear, which is less work for you both.

 Have a private buyer pay off the loan

 Selling your car privately may take more effort and time, but it can allow you to make more money.
-Many private buyers are open to paying a little more to avoid the hassle of going to a dealership.
+A private buyer may be willing to pay you more money to avoid going through a dealership.

-Contacting your lienholder in advance is crucial as they may disallow private sales or have a specific process.
-If you can sell your vehicle privately, your lienholder will instruct you on how to fully pay off the vehicle, whether through you or your buyer.
+Contacting your lienholder in advance is crucial, as they may disallow private sales or have a specific process you’ll need to follow.
+If you can sell your vehicle privately, your lender will instruct you on how to fully pay off the vehicle, whether through you or your buyer.

 When you list your car for sale, mention that it currently has a car lien on it.
 Consider using an escrow account when working with a private buyer.
 These third-party services let both parties transfer money securely for a fee.